portworx/px-docs/runc/index.md

 ## Run PX under runC

-You can run the PX OCI bundle via the `px-runc <install|run>` command.
+You can run the PX OCI bundle via the `px-runc install` command.

 The `px-runc` command is a helper-tool that does the following:

-1. prepares the OCI configuration for PX,
+1. prepares the OCI configuration for PX
-2. prepares the OCI directory for runC, and
+2. prepares the OCI directory for runC
-3. starts the PX OCI bundle via runC command.
+3. starts the PX OCI bundle via `systemd`

 For example:
 ```
-# EXAMPLE-1: Run PX OCI bundle interactively (use Ctrl-C to abort):
+# EXAMPLE-1: Install the PX OCI bundle and systemd configuration:
-$ sudo /opt/pwx/bin/px-runc run -c MY_CLUSTER_ID \
+$ sudo /opt/pwx/bin/px-runc install -c MY_CLUSTER_ID \
     -k etcd://myetc.company.com:2379 \
     -s /dev/xvdb -s /dev/xvdc